 Once more unto the breach, dear friends

 It’s huge.
-The original report cites 773 million email addresses, and I’ve seen subsequent headlines quoting a billion and a half or more1.
-That may be the biggest breach to date.
+The original report cited 773 million email addresses, and I’ve seen subsequent headlines quoting a billion and a half or more.1 It may be the biggest breach to date.

 It has email addresses.
-This is not new, and in fact is what makes most breaches worthy of your awareness.
-You’ll want to know if your email address is present.
-With 773 million records in this one, the odds are high.
+This is not new, and is what makes most breaches noteworthy.
+You want to know if your email address was exposed.
+With at least 773 million records in this one, the odds are high.

 It has plain text passwords.
 This is the most devastating.
-Most breaches contain what are referred to as “hashed” passwords — meaning that the passwords are obscured, possibly to the point of being unable to be recovered, if the hash algorithm was well chosen.
+Most breaches contain “hashed” passwords — meaning the passwords are obscured to the point of being unable to be recovered.
 In this breach, the passwords are there for anyone to see.